GalSim-developers/GalSim/INSTALL.md

     demo1.yaml, demo2.yaml, ...

-These files can be run using the executable galsim, and will produce the same output images as the Python scripts:
+These files can be run using the executable `galsim`, and will produce the same output images as the Python scripts:

     galsim demo1.yaml